N1700576J/Voice-Conversion/LSTM/README.md

+This directory contains the demo code to train and run a Long Short Term Memory network for Voice Conversion.

 # Instructions
 * Edit the `run_pre.sh` file and change the input and output directories.
 * Run the script by using the command, `./run_pre.sh`